internetofwater/IoW-PIDsvc/README.md

 ## Deployment
+1. Install Docker
+2. Install Docker-Compose
-1. git clone [] to your Server (ubuntu 18.04 LTS)
+3. git clone [] to your Server (ubuntu 18.04 LTS)
-2. docker-compose build
+4. docker-compose build
-3. docker-compose up
+5. docker-compose up

 ## Accessing the web interface for managing and implementing redirects
 Current test deployment is at http://geoconnex.us/pidsvc